mother and son on rooftop

 You repay a personal loan in monthly installments that go toward both principal and interest.

-Personal loans with longer terms may offer lower monthly payments, but cost more in interest over the life of the loan.
+Personal loans with longer terms may offer lower monthly payments, but can cost more in interest over the life of the loan.
 A shorter-term personal loan can have higher monthly payments, but cost less overall in interest.

 How Personal Loan Interest Rates Work